 - Is the URL of the site that you're referred to correct?
 Most fabricated URLs should be obvious.
 The URL "secureserver.ebay.evilurl.com" can't be an eBay server because the second-level (second to last in the URL) domain is the decisive mark.
 I am surprised how many people still don't know how to read URLs after so many years and think that everything is okay if just the third or fourth level looks trustworthy!

 Empty spaces as links One web design habit has recently become so irksome that it deserves a point of its own in this shit list.
 I'm talking of empty spaces on a web page that are misused as links.
 The annoyance can be found with increasing frequency in portals with ads (see below) where not just the banner but the whole space to the left and the right serves as the link.
 When I try to mark portions of the page or only accidentally click the area, I am in for an unpleasant surprise.
 Sometimes the whole screen with the exception of the customarily tiny useful area of a commercial site becomes a link to the sponsor.
+And I am absolutely certain that on some sites I am being redirected to an ad by just hovering above the background!

 The phenomenon, however, is not only symptomatic of overly aggressive advertising.
 It can also be found in apparently well-meant designs, because some people think if there's a link somewhere in a table, the whole table cell has to become a single big link, without being marked as such (which, just like the hidden part of ads, prevents me from marking the text, at least on the first try that takes mw who knows where).

-This technique sounds like a good idea because it seems to allow smooth browsing.
+This technique sounds like a good idea because it seems to allow smooth browsing, especially on mobile devices.
 However, it comes with severe disadvantages.
-Firstly, it is a dynamic technique, and whenever it doesn't work perfectly (for example, if the server doesn't respond or the connection deteriorates), it causes the page to hang or to load incompletely.
+Firstly, it is a dynamic technique, and whenever it doesn't work perfectly (for example, if the server doesn't respond or the connection deteriorates, especially on mobile devices), it causes the page to hang or to load incompletely.
 In such a case the visitor has to hit "Reload" and start all over from the very top of the page.
 It usually takes several minutes to load everything again and find the point where the transfer was interrupted.
 Infinite scrolling is not just a problem for users with slow connections but also for those with less powerful hardware.
 At some point their CPU will burn and/or they will run out of memory.
 The immense amount of content packed on a single page, accompanied by various scripts that are running all the time, is too much for older processors and for memories of less than 2 gigabytes.
 And finally, even for those with fast enough hardware it is often a pain of the ass to scroll back and find anything in an extremely long list, especially when they are seriously working.
 In the age of pagination it was still possible to open the list in a second browser tab and look there for the second result, which is not possible any longer, at least not without starting over all again in the new tab.

 The programmers of web pages have obviously forgotten that there were reasons why mankind abandoned scrolls many centuries ago and switched to books.